Connect with us

 Normally setting up a debate in a major race involves weeks of negotiations and agreeing to ground rules between the host and the competing campaigns.
 And most debates are held further out than six days from an election.
 That compressed timing would make it impossible for any candidate who mopped up in a debate to make political hay of it, or for voters to digest it and use it in choosing.

-And the debate Reeves agreed to is, oddly, with the Jackson station with the smallest reach, lacking affiliates to the debates statewide.
-If only that station airs it, it would not be broadcast live in numerous key election battleground of the state.
+And the debate Reeves agreed to is, oddly, with the Jackson station with the smallest reach, lacking affiliates to broadcast the debates statewide.
+If only that station airs it, it would not be broadcast live in numerous key election battleground areas of the state.

-This all raises some questions of whether WAPT practiced parity in formulating this debate, or worked with the Reeves campaign on organizing the before even inviting Presley.
+This all raises some questions of whether WAPT practiced parity in formulating this debate, or worked with the Reeves campaign on organizing the event before even inviting Presley.

 This prompted Presley to vow that he’s going to go ’round the state and have the five debates he agreed to, even without Reeves.
 He said he’ll bring an empty chair to stand in for the governor.

-Now, as compelling as this would be to watch, it’s doubtful the media outlets would schedule valuable time for Presley to argue with a chair.
+Now, as compelling as this would be to watch, it’s doubtful the media outlets would schedule valuable air time for Presley to argue with a chair.

 And while Reeves’ desire to hold off on a debate until just days before the election and limit its reach seems absurd, Presley has gone around for months saying he’d debate Reeves anywhere, any time.
 He’s sort of backed himself into a corner on agreeing to whatever Reeves and WAPT cook up.
 The Reeves camp has already been chiding Presley on social media for wavering on whether he’ll do said ridiculous last-minute debate.